Orphail/laravel-ddd/README.md

 - https://ntorga.com/the-presentation-layer-clean-architecture-and-domain-driven-design-on-php/
 - https://ntorga.com/the-domain-layer-clean-architecture-and-domain-driven-design-on-php/

 First, I want to say that this is my own personal interpretation, which is also very open to suggestions and opinions.
 One of the things I have learned along this time is that what we call clean architectures, DDD, hexagonal architectures, etc. is interpreted differently from author to author although most of them refer to Uncle Bob, Martin Fowler, Eric Evans and Vaughn Vernon as the most influential on this topic.
-So, if you want to delve into this topic, I recommend reading about them.
+So, if you want to delve into it, I recommend reading about them.

 ## Current features
 - Authentication with [Tymon's JWT Auth](https://github.com/tymondesigns/jwt-auth)